noughtnaut/crowbar/README.md

 ### Contributors

 If you want to help this project along, I'd be very grateful.
-I don't, though, have any expectations so I also haven't thought about which might (not?) be desirable.
+I don't, though, have any expectations so I also haven't thought about what form contributions ought to follow.
 Give it a shot, see what happens!
 Who knows, perhaps there's special recognition for the first contributor?